illumio/terraform-provider-illumio-core/docs/resources/label_group.md

 ### Required

 - `key` (String) Key in key-value pair of contained labels or label groups.
-Allowed values are "role", "loc", "app" and "env"
+The value must be a string between 1 and 64 characters long
 - `name` (String) Name of the label group

 ### Optional